 We left NH17 at a place called Lonere and headed into the Western Ghats.
 Until now, the Ghats were constantly accompanying us on the right; however, now we were crossing right through them.
 This was the start of the dream trip.
 We were mesmerized by the Konkan.
 Its beauty left us speechless.

-Lush green path was the norm from here onwards:
+The lush green path was the norm from here onwards:

 We were happy with the decision to make this trip.
 The entire drive here on was in the mountains and it was a very pleasant ride.
 It was drizzling intermittently.
 We put on the rain gear and enjoyed what nature had to offer.